Book Review: Fatal Women by Kevin Roberts

 It can be confidently said that Roberts builds upon and defends the progress of the great classical poets of the past, and he does so by creating something of new timeless beauty and originality.
 It is a timeless tradition that is easily recognized in the sonnets of Shakespeare, in ballads like Keats’ “La Belle Dams Sans Merci” and works like Poe’s “The Raven,” “For Annie” and “Lenore.”
 All these poets fought and dedicated their lives to the development of their creative powers in such a way that they could communicate and bring to this earth—in however brief a glimpse—that quality of Supernal Loveliness, a quality which causes us to suspect that these poets were surely in conversation with angels, or some kindred race which whispered into their ears.
 As we listen to the verses of Kevin Roberts, we learn that such “angels” have not wholly forsaken our age, at least, not if we listen closely.

 David Gosselin is a poet, translator, and linguist based in Montreal.
-He is the founder of The Chained Muse poetry website, which is dedicated to publishing and promoting 21st-century classical poetry.
+He is the founder of The Chained Muse poetry website and New Lyre Podcast.
+His first collection of poems is entitled Modern Dreams.